axle-lab/WheelPoser/README.md

 ## Installation

 ### Python Environment and Dependencies
 This code was developed in `python 3.7.12`.
-For dependencies, please install the latest `pytorch chumpy vctoolkit open3d pybullet qpsolvers cvxopt pytorch-lightning`.
+For dependencies, please install the latest `pytorch chumpy vctoolkit open3d pybullet qpsolvers cvxopt pytorch-lightning opencv-python tqdm`.

 *Installing `pytorch` with CUDA is highly recommended.